 “JCS is a key segment operator in a market that has experienced a significant boom during the last year and a half,” according to Benchmark International’s Transaction Director William Sullivan.
 “We knew now was the time to make this great match in a growing niche market.
 We believe that both the buyer and seller will benefit tremendously from this combination, and we’re very pleased to have played a key role in that process.”READ MORE >>

-Benchmark International is pleased to announce that County Antrim ventilation systems installer, RGM Vent, has secured £3.35 million investment from private equity firm, Foresight.
+Benchmark International is pleased to announce that County Antrim ventilation systems installer, RGM Vent, has secured a substantial investment from private equity firm, Foresight.